Hum Kaun Hai?: Cast

+Production

+The film was shot at Rajendra Kumar's sold bungalow.

 Reception

 Arnab Banerjee of Hindustan Times gave the film 3 out of 5 stars and commented, "Mystical elements as a genre seldom catch the fancy of Bollywood.
 It comes as a whiff of fresh air thus to see supernatural elements woven into mainstream format in a film."
 Taran Adarsh from Bollywood Hungama gave the film 1.5 out of five stars, calling it "an experiment that may find its share of believers and non-believers."
 Adarsh praised the performances, particularly Kapadia's, writing that the film "revolves mostly around Dimple Kapadia's beliefs and perceptions and the actress is up to the task of making it look one thousand per cent convincing.
 Undeniably talented, Dimple's performance can be rightly referred to as the soul of the enterprise."
 BBC's Manish Gajjar commended Kapadia's work and argued that the film "has a great screenplay."
 Malishka Mendonsa of Rediff concluded in a negative review, "Hum Kaun Hai did not answer any questions for me.
 Instead, it left me asking, 'theatre mein iss waqt hum kyun hai?
 [Why are we in this theatre?]'"
 Rama Sharma of The Tribune, however, called it an "enthralling suspense thriller", and further noted, "With no smiles, no songs it is a clean spooky affair.
 Go for it if you have the spunk."